kapouer/window-page/README.md

 - route, matching url with document and data
 - build, filling the document using collected data
 - patch, optionally updating document
-- setup, adding listeners on delegated events and initializing global objects
+- setup, setting up UI, adding listeners on delegated events, starting animations...

 window.Page is designed to play well with: